- UNFINISHED DRAFT! -

 the AWWW notion that a URI denotes one resource may need more

-explanation in the context of the Semantic Web, given the two-step
+explanation in the context of the semantic web, given the two-step

-However, the httpRange-14 decision@@ref@@ can be interpreted as saying
+decision can be interpreted as saying

 that if an HTTP GET on a URI u